-With the approval of the associate chair of Asian studies, a student may count a course in directed readings (KOR 496) in the concentration in Korean studies.
+With the approval of the associate chair of Asian and Middle Eastern Studies, a student may count a course in directed readings (KOR 496) in the concentration in Korean studies.
 To register, a student must obtain the approval of the associate chair and the faculty member who will supervise the project.

 Honors in Asian Studies

 A candidate for honors in Asian studies will write a substantial paper under the guidance of a faculty member.
 While researching and writing the honors paper, the student will enroll in ASIA 691H and ASIA 692H.
 ASIA 692H may count as one of the interdisciplinary courses for the major; ASIA 691H will count for elective credit only.
 In the case of the concentrations in Arab cultures, Chinese, Japanese, Korean studies, and South Asian studies, ASIA 692H may count toward the major in the concentration.